HawaAbdalla/Projekt-Two/README.md

 ## Data Preparation

-We begin by loading the dataset `T6-19` from the `st514` package.
+I begin by loading the dataset `T6-19` from the `st514` package.
 The dataset includes length, weight, and gender for 56 anacondas.
 The columns are renamed for clarity, and the data is split into two groups based on gender: `anacondaMale` and `anacondaFemale`.
 Only the numeric variables (length and weight) are used in the analysis.

 ## Mean Vectors and Covariance Matrices

-We calculate the mean vector and covariance matrix for each gender group.
-The mean vector gives us the average length and weight for male and female anacondas.
+I calculate the mean vector and covariance matrix for each gender group.
+The mean vector gives me the average length and weight for male and female anacondas.
 The covariance matrix describes how the variables (length and weight) vary together.

 - Female anacondas show higher variance in both length and weight.
 - The covariance between length and weight is stronger for females, indicating a more consistent relationship.